-On my top half, I wore a base layer, fleece jacket and my synthetic jacket.
+On my top, I wore a base layer, fleece jacket and my synthetic jacket.
 Then on top, I had my Berghaus Paclite jacket.
 You might think this seems a lot, but on the hills, it was below zero temperatures and I get cold very quickly.
 I’m currently sat in my house with two jumpers on now haha.

 Even though the jacket is lightweight it still protected me from the wind and kept me lovely and warm.
 I even got a bit hot a couple of times on the uphill climbs, which is normally when hiking.

-Why is this the best lightweight jacket?
+Why is Berghaus Paclite 2.0 the best lightweight jacket?

 I’ve bought a range of different waterproof jackets over the years.
 I can safely say this is by far the lightest and most packable.

 And I can fold it down so it’s almost as small as a tin of beans!
 To give you an idea of how light it is, this weighs less than half a standard loaf of bread.
 Now think about all the extra sandwiches you can bring along for the hike!

 What are the colour & size options for the Paclite jacket?

-- Dark blue
+- Navy blue

-The jacket comes in seven size options, from a size 8 to size 20.
+The Berghaus jacket comes in seven size options, from a size 8 to size 20.
 My jacket is a size 10, which is my normal clothes size and it fits perfectly.

-You might like: Hiking Derwent Edge in the Peak District
+Read next: Hiking Derwent Edge in the Peak District

-Final thoughts on the Berghaus Paclite jacket
+Final thoughts on the Berghaus Paclite 2.0 Jacket

 - Most importantly, it’s both waterproof and windproof so ideal for my hiking expeditions in the UK and around the world.

 And finally, it’s pink and it makes me feel bright and happy when I wear it!

-Ask me any more questions in the comments below or message me via my Facebook page @beckythetraveller
+Ask me any more questions in the comments below or Facebook @beckythetraveller

-Save me to your Travel Pinterest boards
+Save me to your Hiking Gear Pinterest boards